Kariaro/auto-bumper/README.md

             /** (Optional) Default: true
              *
-             * If this field is true then you need to add comments to
+             * If this field is true then you need to add comments
-             * the lines that will be changed.
+             * to the lines that should be changed.
              *
              * To replace the same line use: // $auto-bumper
              * To replace the next line use: // $auto-bumper-line *
-             * Otherwise all strings matching the version will be
+             * If false, all strings matching the version will
-             * replaced in the specified file.
+             * be replaced.
              */
             "safeMatching": false,

-            /** (Experimental) (Optional)
+            /** (Experimental) (Optional) Default: false
              *
-             * This field can only be used when "safeMatching" is true.
-             * This stage will run after the versions has been replaced.
-             *
-             * You have access to two variables ${previousVersion} and
-             * ${releaseVersion}.
-You can include these in your regex string.
+             * When this field is true it will override "safeMatching"
+             * and all replacements will be routed through ".autobumper.js".
              */
-            "regexReplace": [
-              {
-                "regex": "@since ${previousVersion}-SNAPSHOT",
-                "value": "@since ${releaseVersion}-SNAPSHOT"
-              }
-            ]
+            "scripted": true
           },
           {
             "path": "/another/resource"